SpotlightKid/micropython-stm-lib/mrequests/README.md

 # mrequests

+A HTTP client module for MicroPython with an API *similar* to [requests].

 This is an evolution of the [urequests] module from [micropython-lib] with a few extensions and many fixes and convenience features.